paladin-t/bitty/lib/imgui/docs/README.md

 Integrating Dear ImGui within your custom engine is a matter of 1) wiring mouse/keyboard/gamepad inputs 2) uploading one texture to your GPU/render engine 3) providing a render function that can bind textures and render textured triangles.
 The [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder is populated with applications doing just that.
 If you are an experienced programmer at ease with those concepts, it should take you less than two hours to integrate Dear ImGui in your custom engine. **Make sure to spend time reading the [FAQ](https://www.dearimgui.org/faq), comments, and some of the examples/ application!**

 Officially maintained backends/bindings (in repository):
-- Renderers: DirectX9, DirectX10, DirectX11, DirectX12, Metal, OpenGL/ES/ES2, Vulkan, WebGPU.
+- Renderers: DirectX9, DirectX10, DirectX11, DirectX12, Metal, OpenGL/ES/ES2, SDL_Renderer, Vulkan, WebGPU.
 - Platforms: GLFW, SDL2, Win32, Glut, OSX, Android.
 - Frameworks: Emscripten, Allegro5, Marmalade.